-8. As per Article 20(2) of the RRR, ESMA has a mandate to develop a draft RTS specifying the order in which such recompense must be paid, the appropriate maximum number of years and the appropriate maximum share of the CCP's annual profits that can be used in the context of this recompense scheme.
+2. As per Article 20(2) of CCPRRR, ESMA has a mandate to develop a draft RTS specifying the order in which such recompense must be paid, the appropriate maximum number of years and the appropriate maximum share of the CCP's annual profits that can be used in the context of this recompense scheme.